SSWConsulting/SSW.People.Profiles/Matt-Goldman/Matt-Goldman.md

 quote:  "Any technology distinguishable from magic is insufficiently advances (Gregory Benford)"
 ---

 Matt has worked in IT for 15 years, with a background in infrastructure and management, and has delivered security policies, IT strategies and disaster recovery plans to a number of high profile national and multi-national clients.

+He has since moved on to web development, specialising in .NET Core, Angular, and Azure.

 Drawing on a combination of hands-on experience and enterprise governance practices, Matt is able to make connections between business and technology to deliver user and business focused outcomes.